EmilBlumenthalDev/EmilBlumenthalDev/README.md

 I'm a software development enthusiast with a proven track record of building functional and innovative solutions.
 My journey into software engineering began at a young age, programming small games in Game Maker, and has since evolved into a deep commitment to solving real-world problems through technology.

-I am currently pursuing opportunities to deepen my knowledge in software production and engineering through academic study and practical application.
+I currently study information and communications science at Metropolia University of Applied Sciences, where I have honed my skills in software development, project management, and user experience design.
 My ultimate goal is to lead software projects that make a meaningful impact on users and businesses alike.

 ###

-- 🌱 Currently learning **React, Redis and DevOps**
+- 📚 Currently learning **React, Redis and DevOps**
 - 👯 I’m looking to collaborate on **interesting projects related to real world problems**
 - 💬 Ask me about **[Zeltly](https://zeltly.com)**
 - 📫 How to reach me **emil.blumenthal@protonmail.com**